Polar Class: Polar Class 4

-In December 2024, the Institute of Deep-sea Science and Engineering of the Chinese Academy of Sciences took delivery of the PC 4 rated icebreaking research vessel Tan Suo San Hao.
+In December 2024, the Institute of Deep-sea Science and Engineering of the Chinese Academy of Sciences took delivery of the PC 4 rated icebreaking research vessel.

-The new PC 4 polar logistics vessel of the Argentine Navy intended to complement the country's existing icebreaker ARA Almirante Irízar in Antarctica is currently in design stage.

-The Japan Agency for Marine-Earth Science and Technology (JAMSTEC) is in the process of acquiring a new PC 4 rated icebreaker for researching the Arctic region.
+The Japan Agency for Marine-Earth Science and Technology (JAMSTEC) is building a new PC 4 rated icebreaker for researching the Arctic region.
+The vessel is expected to enter service in 2027.

-The Swedish Maritime Administration is in the process of acquiring a new icebreaker rated PC 4 Icebreaker(+).
-The vessel is expected to enter service in 2028.
+The Swedish Maritime Administration has ordered a new icebreaker rated PC 4 Icebreaker(+).
+The vessel is expected to enter service in 2029.

-The new Canadian Coast Guard Multi-Purpose Vessels (MPV) will be rated PC 4 Icebreaker(+).
-Sixteen vessels will be built by Seaspan in the 2020s and 2030s, and the first vessel is expected to enter service in 2028.
+The new Canadian Coast Guard Multi-Purpose Icebreaker (MPI) will be rated PC 4 Icebreaker(+).
+Sixteen vessels will be built by Seaspan in the 2020s and 2030s.
+In addition, the first series of six Arctic Security Cutters (ASC) for the United States Coast Guard built by Rauma Marine Constructions in Finland and Bollinger Shipyards in the United States will be based on the Canadian MPI design with PC 4 rating with the first vessel scheduled for delivery in 2028.

 Polar Class 3

-The Polar Class 3 icebreaking research vessel Kronprins Haakon is operated by the Norwegian Polar Institute.
+The Polar Class 3 icebreaking research vessel is operated by the Norwegian Polar Institute.